Ne0n09/cloudflared-remotefalcon/README.md

 To resolve, we can publish the plugins-api port and configure the FPP plugin to connect locally to plugins-api to avoid FPP from having to go out to the internet to reach the plugins-api.

-1. Modify the compose.yaml and update the plugins-api container to publish port 8083:
+1. Modify the compose.yaml and update the plugins-api container to publish port 8083(if it is not already published):

 ```
   plugins-api: